Interactive Filmmaking Book for Children and Teens

-Making Movies Make Sense is a highly engaging way to learn about film storytelling and filmmaking.
-Made for Apple Books, this 148-page interactive book works on iPad, Mac and iPhone.
+Making Movies Make Sense is a highly engaging way to learn about film language and filmmaking.
+This 148-page interactive book works on iPad, Mac and iPhone.
 For ages 9 and up.
+Watch the video

 “Beautifully put together and illustrated with great examples throughout – highly recommended.”